Key Points

 271E

-100% of Loan, deposit or specified advance to be repay.
+100% of Loan, deposit or advance in relation to immovable property

 269ST